T-SQL User-Defined Functions, or: How to kill performance in one, easy step

-This page contains the description for my conference session “T-SQL User-Defined Functions, or: How to kill performance in one, easy step”, and links to the slide deck and demo code used in this presentation.
+This page contains the description for my conference session “T-SQL User-Defined Functions, or: How to kill performance in one, easy step”, links to the slide deck and demo code used in this presentation, and links to recordings of past deliveries.

 The reason is performance.
 In this session, you will learn how user-defined functions feed the optimizer with misleading and insufficient information, how the optimizer fails to use even what little information it has, and how this can lead to shocking query performance.